SYS-NG/Momenta-AVS/README.md

 - An event is emitted with the complete results for external consumption

 ### Operator Consensus
-- Multiple operators perform the same analysis and submit their signatures
+- Multiple operators perform the same analysis and submit their signatures (Validation through Redundancy)
-- BLS signature aggregation ensures consensus among operators
+- ECDSA signatures are used to sign stored inference results to the chain
-- Threshold signing ensures that a majority of operators agree on the result
+- Optimistic with the option to challenge recorded inference result

 ## 🚀 Getting Started